 Ongoing sampling programs for water quality continue at the site.
 The samples are analyzed at an accredited lab and uploaded to an environment Canada mine water quality site.
-All water quality results are far below exceedance levels and the pH is stable at a level slightly higher than neutrality.
+All water quality results are far below exceedance levels and the pH is stable at levels similar to the natural bodies of water in the region.